andreykoz82/hse_diploma/README.md

 As the result you will have a new folders with images and labels in the `\results` folder

 ### Train Yolov5 model with synthtext dataset
-1. Clone Yolov5 repository: `!git clone https://github.com/ultralytics/yolov5`
+1. Clone Yolov5 repository: `git clone https://github.com/ultralytics/yolov5`
 2. Install requirements: `pip install -qr requirements.txt`
 3.